 Mino – Gujo Hachiman

-Situated near the beautiful Nagara River, a trip to the historic district of Gujo Hachiman makes for a beautiful day out.
+Discover the charm of the historic district of Gujo Hachiman, nestled near the picturesque Nagara River, with our Gifu travel guide, making it a perfect destination for a beautiful day out.
 Gujo is also known for the Gujo Dance in the summer, and the beautiful, stunningly clear waters that run through the town.
 If you missed the Gujo Dance season, you can experience a live performance at the nearby Gujo Hachiman Museum.
 After enjoying the dance, try your hand at making some Japanese replica food samples.
 And lastly, head upstairs for a breathtaking landscapes from the stone-walled Gujo Hachiman Castle.

 Stay in Gujo Hachiman